The Creative Arts Faculty offers a wide range of co-curricular and enrichment opportunities at Mercy Catholic College.

 The music tutor will sometimes order music books, etc. for the students.
 These costs are to be met by the parents and paid directly to the music tutor.
 Any students entering for practical examinations pay an entrance fee directly to the tutor who will organise details with the various Examinations Boards.

 In the event of withdrawal before the examination, fees are not refundable from the Examination Boards.
 Music tuition fees are non-refundable.

 Mercy College has a number of instruments available for hire.
 The hire rate is $170 per year and is paid via Qkr!
 If you wish to hire a school instrument you must first complete a hire form agreeing to take full responsibility for the instrument.School instruments are only available for hire while a student is taking lessons on that instrument from a tutor at Mercy College.
 School instruments are not available for hire to any student who is learning outside the College.

 For any further information and enquiries please contact Matthew Robertson firstname.lastname@example.org or (02) 9419 2890

 Liturgical Chapel Mass Choir

-The College Liturgical Chapel Mass Choir rehearses Friday, Day 5, at Lunch time in the College chapel, and represents the College every Chapel Mass (Before School at 8am, Tuesday, Day 7).
-Girls in the need no prior training, but volunteer to serve and participate as either a vocalist or instrumentalist.
+The College Liturgical Chapel Mass Choir and Band rehearses Friday, Day 5, at Lunch time in the College chapel, and represents the College every Chapel Mass (Before School at 8am, Tuesday, Day 7).
+Girls in the choir/band need no prior training, but volunteer to serve and participate as either a vocalist or instrumentalist.
 The choir sings certain parts of the Mass and leads the congregation in chosen Mass hymns.
-For more information or to participate please see Miss Christine Su or Miss Charisse Gange.
+For more information or to participate please see Ms Christine Su or Miss Charisse Gange.